The Role of Newsmagazines in the 21st Century: The evolution of a journalistic genre and how it can stay relevant in the digital era

 The Reuters Institute has published a timely study by one of its journalist fellows on the past and future of news magazines.
-Written by Brazilian journalist Leticia Sorg, the research paper analyses the strength and weaknesses of several different magazines, including Newsweek, when faced with the challenges of the Internet and declining revenues.
+Written by Brazilian journalist Leticia Sorg, the research paper entitled The Role of Newsmagazines in the 21st Century: The evolution of a journalistic genre and how it can stay relevant in the digital era, analyses the strength and weaknesses of several different magazines, including Newsweek, when faced with the challenges of the Internet and declining revenues.

 Although the paper was completed before the announcement last week by Newsweek's owner, the Washington Post Company, that Newsweek was up for sale, Ms Sorg writes in her foreword that: